johnhere3000/televisionapplication/README.md

 > Returns HLS stream links for thetvapp.to
 ## Usage
 You can access the m3u at `/channels.m3u` (ex `http://127.0.0.1:8000/channels.m3u`)

+If it fails to provide an authenticated stream, open the original page in a browser on the same network as televisionapplication, solve any captcha you are given, then try again.
 ## Setup
 ### Installation
 #### Docker Compose